-If you choose a Life Insurance policy with Critical Illness Cover, only one claim can be made under full cover and the policy will end.
-This means if you make a Critical Illness Cover claim, you won't be able to make a Life Insurance claim.
-If you make a claim for Life Insurance, you wouldn't be able to make a claim for Critical Illness Cover.
+If you choose a Life Insurance policy with Critical Illness Cover or Critical Illness Extra, only one claim can be made under full cover and the policy will end.
+This means if you make a Critical Illness Cover or Critical Illness Extra claim, you won't be able to make a Life Insurance claim.
+If you make a claim for Life Insurance, you wouldn't be able to make a claim for Critical Illness Cover or Critical Illness Extra.